What can we do in a symmetry-constrained perspective? The importance of the total charge's status in quantum reference frame frameworks: A review of arguments motivating each approach

-In \cite{H_hn_2022}, the authors argue in favor of strong symmetry through a different line of logic.
+In \cite{Krumm:2020fws, Hoehn:2021flk}, the authors argue in favor of strong symmetry through a different line of logic.
 First, they extend the symmetry group from global translations, to relations-controlled translations, i.e.\ translations that are controlled on the (group-valued) relations between the systems.
 Going back to Example \ref{ex:2}, these would be translations acting differently on states with different values of $r$.
-This extended symmetry already yields a smaller set of allowed operator than $\ca_{\text{W}}$, which are the operators in $\ca_{\text{W}}$ that do not allow coherence between relations within non-zero charge blocks.
+This is a consequence of the set of three axioms they state all symmetry transformations should verify.
+The second axiom, in particular, singles out the zero-charge sector.
+However, we note that it could be slightly modified to treat all charge sectors on an equal footing, by requiring that, in a superposition of states with different relation vectors, symmetry transformations translate every state by the same amount.
+This extended symmetry already yields a smaller set of allowed operators than $\ca_{\text{W}}$, which are the operators in $\ca_{\text{W}}$ that do not allow coherence between relations within non-zero charge blocks.

 To further reduce the symmetric algebra to $\ca_{\text{S}}$, the authors then invoke another argument, which can be found in Lemma 7 of their work.
 It states that only mixed states in $\ca_{\text{S}}$ remain invariant under purification using an auxiliary system $A$, which does not need to be constrained by the symmetry.
-These states are then interpreted as ``\textit{invariant under a change of description, but also the quantum information that these states carry about other systems is invariant under a change of description".} While this stands as a mathematical statement, we disagree with its physical counterpart : it would appear more logical to ban these ``bad purifications", rather than all the states to which they could potentially be applied.
+These states are then interpreted as ``\textit{invariant under a change of description, but also the quantum information that these states carry about other systems is invariant under a change of description''.} While this stands as a mathematical statement, we disagree with its physical counterpart: it would appear more logical to ban these ``bad purifications'', rather than all the states to which they could potentially be applied.

+This purification argument has been extended in \cite{Mekonnen:2025znb} in the context of invariance under permutations.
+In this work, the notion of \textit{complete invariance} is introduced.
+This criterion demands the invariance of systems under local symmetry transforms when composed.
+This leads to the restriction to a single (non necessarily zero) charge sector.
+This is completely valid in the context of this work, but we do not think similar arguments applied to other contexts would result in the same conclusion, nor escape the comments made above.
+Only an operational examination of the situation (which is done in \cite{Mekonnen:2025znb}), and not a mathematical statement made \textit{a priori} can help in the choice of symmetry criterion.